 Shelton, WA 98584

-NOTE: International Students, Running Start and Work First students are required to meet with their funding program office each quarter.
+NOTE: International Students, Running Start and Work First students are required to meet with their funding program office each term.

 Transfer Student Advising

 If students are transferring from another college or university, visit the Transfer webpage to learn how to have previous classes reviewed for Olympic College credit.
 Students can make an appointment with a Student Success Coach to review unofficial transcripts for placement while waiting for official transcripts to be evaluated.